Making Tax Digital (MTD) is here

 If your business has a taxable turnover above the VAT threshold, currently set at £85,000, you will need to comply with Making Tax Digital.
-While you don’t need to opt-in if your VAT-registered business is below this threshold, HMRC encourages you to do so anyway.
+While you don’t need to opt-in if your VAT-registered business is below this threshold at the moment, HMRC encourages you to do so anyway.
 This is because all VAT returns must be stored and submitted digitally from April 2022 no matter your turnover.

-The government hopes to improve the UK tax experience by introducing MTD, but this is not all; HMRC also intends to collect £4.8 billion by 2023 through this new process.
-With an estimated £9.4 billion in tax revenue missing due to errors or incorrect submissions, the government aims to reduce this by receiving quarterly tax reports and ensuring the storage of crucial document and records in digital form.
+The government hopes to improve the UK tax experience by introducing MTD, but that’s not all; HMRC also intends to collect £4.8 billion by 2023 through this new process.
+With an estimated £9.4 billion in tax revenue missing due to errors or incorrect submissions, the government aims to reduce this by receiving quarterly tax reports and ensuring the storage of crucial documents and records in digital form.

 With the introduction of MTD, you have to keep certain information as digital records.
-You will have to record and store each individual transaction digitally, especially as HMRC requires records to be as current as possible.
+You must record and store each individual transaction digitally, especially as HMRC requires records to be as current as possible.

 As contractor accountants, we understand that Making Tax Digital feels like a big change; however, we also know there are several benefits to the introduction of this legislation.

-You won’t have to worry about when to submit your digital VAT returns, as FreeAgent has been helping contractors do this for the last eight years.
+You won’t have to worry about when to submit your digital VAT returns either, as FreeAgent has been helping contractors do this for the last eight years.
 With this software, you can track your expenses and income easily and quickly without any hassle.